TritonSE/onboarding/writeup/part-1/1-2-Task-checkoff.md

    _An easy way to do this is to use JavaScript's [spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax#spread_in_object_literals).
 You can write something like `{ ...task, isChecked: !task.isChecked }`.
 This is preferable because it's concise and it creates a (shallow) copy of `task`; we shouldn't modify `task` or any other props directly because that might cause unintended side effects._
    </details>

-3. When `updateTask` resolves, call `setTask` with the new task from the response (or use the Constellation `Dialog` component to the user if it failed; see) and set `isLoading` back to false.
+3. When `updateTask` resolves, call `setTask` with the new task from the response (or use the Constellation `Dialog` component to the user if it failed) and set `isLoading` back to false.
 See the `handleSubmit` function in `components/TaskForm.tsx` for an example of how to handle the result of a request (the request is `createTask` in that case) and display the `Dialog` with a state variable for an error message.
    <details>
    <summary><strong>🤔 For new developers: await or async</strong></summary>